DarthXerox/SimpleGameEngine/README.md

 **To launch Forest game**
  - Download the repository
  - Head to SimpleGameEngine/bin/Release and launch Forest.exe (Windows OS is necessary)
- - Ingame controls can be found in HELP in Main menu
+ - Ingame controls can be found in HELP option in the Main menu

 **To open the code in VS**
  - .NET Framework 4.7.2